Binding behaviors

 Highlight Updates Binding Behavior

-This binding behavior will highlight an element by changing its background color temporarily whenever the binding's target value changes.
-This visual cue can help developers quickly identify which UI parts react to data changes.
+This behavior visually highlights an element by briefly changing its background color whenever the binding updates the element's target property.
+This visual cue helps quickly identify which parts of the UI are reacting to data changes, particularly useful during development and debugging complex views.

 import { bindingBehavior } from '@aurelia/runtime-html';